 Paper airplanes are a great send-off option for couples looking for something a little more unique or different.

-For the best photo results, here a few tips for the paper airplane toss:
+For the best photo results, here are a few tips for the paper airplane toss:

 - Have the best man or maid of honor loudly give instructions to the guests